How is aid awarded?

 Can I appeal a decision?

 Yes, however we encourage you to share as much information as you can about your individual circumstances up front.
 Our team has over 90 years of combined experience in helping students find the financial aid solutions that work best for them.

 If you have questions or concerns about a financial aid policy or decision, or you want to present special circumstances in your case, you may appeal to a financial aid officer in writing.

 If the situation can’t be resolved, it will be referred to the Financial Aid Director.

-If you are questioning a financial aid policy and there are no unusual circumstances, or you’re dissatisfied with a policy, the Director will consult with the Assistant Dean for Student Services to determine what to do.
+If you are questioning a financial aid policy and there are no unusual circumstances, or you’re dissatisfied with a policy, the Director will consult with the Assistant Dean for Student Services to determine next steps.

 How do I cancel a loan if I decide I no longer need it once it’s been offered?